aersingirgin/pdsnd_github/README.md

 I am going to analyse the bike share data of 3 chosen cities using Python.
 My code is going to answer some questions depending on the city, the month and the day you choose.
+Cities are Chicago, New York City and Washington

 ### Files used
 bikeshare.py - I use Atom as text editor.